HEnquist/camilladsp/README.md

 CamillaDSP defines a total of file control "channels" for volume.
 The default volume control reacts to the `Main` control channel.
+When the volume or mute setting is changed, the gain is smoothly ramped to the new setting.
+The duration of this ramp can be customized via the `volume_ramp_time` parameter in the `devices` section.
+The value must not be negative.
+If left out or set to `null`, it defaults to 400 ms.

 In addition to this, there are four additional control channels, named `Aux1` to `Aux4`.
 These can be used to implement for example a separate volume control for a headphone output,